aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M02-Unit 3 Create and configure a virtual network gateway.md

     ![](../media/EM-1.png)

+  >**Note:** It may take upto 30 minutes for the status of the two connections that was just established/created.

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
    > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
    > - Hit the Validate button for the corresponding task.
 You can proceed to the next task if you receive a success message.